|Nutritional Guidelines (per serving)|

 - 1 tablespoon garam masala powder

-- Grind the spinach into a paste in a food processor.
-Keep aside.
+Grind the spinach into a paste in a food processor.
+Set aside.

-- Heat the oil in a pan on a medium flame and fry the chicken pieces until well browned.
+Heat the oil in a pan over medium heat and fry the chicken pieces until well browned.
 Remove and keep aside.

-- Add all the other spices - coriander, cumin and garam masala - and fry for 5 minutes.
+Add all the other spices: coriander, cumin, and garam masala.
+Fry for 5 minutes.